layilin/SP23-33852/_texts/full-text.md

 >

 > VER.
 510. *the acassee,*\] *Acacia*.
 This is a species of thorn; the juice of the root is supposed to be poisonous.
 Its seeds are contained in a pod or ligumen.
 It is of the class of the syngenesia.
 No astringent juice is extracted from it.
 Its trivial name is *Cashaw*.
-Tournefort[^f36n7] describes it in his voyage to the Levant.
-Some call it the Holy Thorn, and others Sweet Brier.
+Tournefort[^f36n7] describes it in his voyage to the Levant.[^f36n8] Some call it the Holy Thorn, and others Sweet Brier.
 The half-ripe pod affords a strong cement; and the main stem, being wounded, produces a transparent gum, like the Arabic, to which tree this bears a strong resemblance.

 > VER.
 515. *the privet*\] *Ligustrum*.
 This shrub is sufficiently known.
-Its leaves and flowers make a good gargle in the aphthae, and ulcered throat.
+Its leaves and flowers make a good gargle in the aphthae,[^f36n9] and ulcered throat.

 > VER.
 520. *carnation fair.*\] This is indeed a most beautiful flowering shrub.
-It is a native of the West-Indies, and called, from a French governor, named Depoinci,[^f36n8] *Poinciana*.
+It is a native of the West-Indies, and called, from a French governor, named Depoinci,[^f36n10] *Poinciana*.
 If permitted, it will grow twenty feet high; but, in order to make it a good fence, it should be kept low.
 It is always in blossom.
-Tho' not purgative, it is of the senna kind.[^f36n9] Its leaves and flowers are stomachic, carminative, and emmenagogue.[^f36n10] Some authors name it *Cauda pavonis*,[^f36n11] on account of its inimitable beauty; the flowers have a physicky smell.
-How it came to be called *Doodle-doo* I know not; the Barbadians more properly term it *Flower Fence*.[^f36n12] This plant grows also in Guinea.[^f36n13]
+Tho' not purgative, it is of the senna kind.[^f36n11] Its leaves and flowers are stomachic, carminative, and emmenagogue.[^f36n12] Some authors name it *Cauda pavonis*,[^f36n13] on account of its inimitable beauty; the flowers have a physicky smell.
+How it came to be called *Doodle-doo* I know not; the Barbadians more properly term it *Flower Fence*.[^f36n14] This plant grows also in Guinea.

-[^f36n1]: Also colic or painful stomach contractions.
+[^f36n1]: Colic or painful stomach contractions.

 [^f36n2]: Probably the sweet acacia (*Acacia farnesiana*), also known as the West Indian black-thorn.

 [^f36n3]: Jewry, stiff-neck'd race.
 The book of Exodus contains a passage referring to Israelites as a "stiff-necked people" (32:9).
 The passage refers to the refusal of those accompanying Moses out of Egypt to give up their worship of idols.
 Yet the passage also has been cited by those seeking to characterize the Jewish people as obstinate for refusing to accept Christianity.
-As such, it has anti-Semitic dimensions, in that it suggests that Judaism's followers are sinful and fundamentally flawed, as well as attached to an inferior religion.

 [^f36n4]: Refers to any of a number of shrubs belonging to the genus *Ligustrum*.
 Native to Europe, North Africa, and Asia; commonly used for hedging.
 Some species are invasive.